mailgun/godebug/README.md

 ### How?

 `godebug` uses source code generation to instrument your program with debugging calls. [go tool cover](http://blog.golang.org/cover) takes a similar approach to code coverage.
-When you run `godebug`, it parses your program, instruments function calls, variable declarations, and statement lines, outputs the resulting code somewhere, and runs it.
+When you run `godebug`, it parses your program, instruments function calls, variable declarations, and statement lines, outputs the resulting code somewhere, and runs/compiles it.
 When this modified code runs, it stops at breakpoints and lets you step through the program and inspect variables.

 For more detail, see the [end of this README](#how-it-works-more-detail).